Computing the shape gradient of stellarator coil complexity with respect to the plasma boundary: Benchmarks and demonstrations

 As a benchmark for calculating shape gradients with the modified REGCOIL code, the shape gradient of the plasma surface area is computed.
 There is an analytic expression for this shape gradient \citep{Landreman2018}, which is given by,

 where $H = \frac{1}{2}(\kappa_1 + \kappa_2)$ is the mean curvature of the plasma surface.
 Again, we assume the convention that positive $H$ indicates convexity.
 The shape gradient of the plasma area calculated using \eqref{shape_grad_lin_sys} is given in Figure \ref{shape_grad_area_calc}.
 The calculation is performed for the W7-X boundary.
-The shape gradient is computed on a grid of $N_{\overline{\theta}}=100$ grid points in the poloidal angle and $N_{\zeta} = 100$ grid points in the toroidal angle.
-The derivatives of the area are computed for $m \le 25$ and $|n/N_P| \le 25$, and the shape gradient is discretized with a Fourier series with the same set of modes, so \eqref{shape_grad_lin_sys} is a square linear system.
+(This is the boundary of a fixed-boundary equilibria that preceded the coil design and does not include coil ripple.)
+The shape gradient is computed on a grid of $N_{\overline{\theta}}=200$ grid points in the poloidal angle and $N_{\zeta} = 200$ grid points in the toroidal angle.
+The derivatives of the area are computed for $m \le 35$ and $|n/N_P| \le 35$, and the shape gradient is discretized with a Fourier series with the same set of modes, so \eqref{shape_grad_lin_sys} is a square linear system.
 We compare this to the expected result, given in Figure \ref{shape_grad_area_exp}.
 The average error in the shape gradient,

-is computed to be $1.59 \times 10^{-3}$.
-We obtain good agreement between our numerical result and the expected analytic result.
+is computed to be $3.69 \times 10^{-4}$.
+In Figure \ref{fig:resolution_scan}, we display the convergence of the error with respect to the modes retained in the derivatives and in computing the shape gradient.
+We see that the expected and computed shape gradients converge to each other with increasing numerical resolution.